cometbft/cometbft/docs/core/configuration.md

 #4 block - Alice
 ```

-That's because Bob is too fast at proposing blocks.
+That's because Bob is too fast at committing blocks.
 This leaves Alice very
 little chances to propose a block and not always be catching up.
 Note every
 block Bob creates needs a vote from Alice to constitute 2/3+.

 Imagine now there are ten geographically distributed validators.
 One of them
-(Bob) sets `timeout_propose` to 1s.
+(Bob) sets `timeout_commit` to 1s.
 Others have it set to 3s.
 Now, Bob won't be
 able to move with the speed of 1s blocks because it won't gather 2/3+ of votes
 for its block proposal in time (1s).
 I.e., the network moves with the speed of
 time to accumulate 2/3+ of votes, not with the speed of the fastest proposer.